rocketvalidator/docs-rocketvalidator/docs/api/index.md

 # Rocket Validator API

-The Rocket Validator API lets you manage your site validation reports and related data like schedules, mutings, devices and guest accounts using conventional HTTP requests to a standard <a href="https://jsonapi.org/" target="_blank">JSON API</a>.
+The Rocket Validator API lets you manage your site validation reports and related data like schedules, mutings, devices and guest accounts sending conventional HTTP requests to a standard <a href="https://jsonapi.org/" target="_blank">JSON API</a>.

 !!! info "V1 Beta"
     The Rocket Validator API is currently in public **beta** stage.
 The current version is `v1`.